Mastering Client-Side Authentication with Firebase and SvelteKit

 Now, we can add this store to our login logic.
 What we want is to save the logged-in user email and identifier in the store when the operation is successful:

-Since a writable store is a function, we can not access its value as others JavaScript variables.
-That's why stores come with some functions to
+Since a writable store is a function, we can not access its value as other JavaScript variables.
+That's why stores come with some functions to set and update their value and subscribe and unsubscribe to their change.

 That's what we are using in the snippet above.